olimpiadi-informatica/terry/README.md

 **terry** is a Google-Code-Jam-like programming contest environment designed for the territorial phase of the Italian Olympiad in Informatics (OII, _Olimpiadi Italiane di Informatica_).

+## Specification of the terry format

+You can find the specification of the format accepted by `terry` [here](https://github.com/algorithm-ninja/terry/blob/master/format-specs.md).

 ## Setup a production-like environment

 1. Clone recursively this repo `git clone --recurse-submodules https://github.com/algorithm-ninja/terry`